Malique-Auguste/Number_Recognition_Neural_Network/README.md

 3. Pickle (for reading and writing to files)
 4. Os (for reading and writing to files)
 5. Sys (for geting current directory)
+6. Time (for recording the time taken to train a neural network)